zeroluck/docs/sources/reference/interception-scripts/index.md

 registered clients.
 For example, a script can give access to specified scopes if `redirect_uri` belongs to a specified service or domain.

-This script type adds only one method to base script type:
+This script type adds only one method to the base script type:

 * `def updateClient(self, registerRequest, client, configurationAttributes):`

-These are types of parameters:
+These are the types of parameters:

 - `registerRequest` is `org.xdi.oxauth.client.RegisterRequest`
 - `client` is `org.xdi.oxauth.model.registration.Client`
 - `configurationAttributes` is `java.util.Map<String, SimpleCustomProperty>`

-This script can be used in oxAuth application only.
+This script can be used in an oxAuth application only.

 - [Sample Client Registration Script](./sample-client-registration-script)